USMNT humiliated by Canada: What went wrong?

 This last issue is maybe a little harsh on a young team still learning, but there was a sense of arrogance about the USMNT display at Canada.

-But Berhalter (who did himself no favors with his post-game press conference) must make sure his team stay focused and hungry as the hunt to finish in the top three will now go into the final round of qualifiers in March and nobody wants to finish in fourth.
+But Berhalter (who did himself no favors with the tone of his post-game press conference) must make sure his team stay focused and hungry as the hunt to finish in the top three will now go into the final round of qualifiers in March.
+Nobody wants to finish in fourth, but that is now a possibility for the USMNT when it shouldn’t be.
 We are about to see what this young USMNT side is really made of.